22-Aug-24 DWS Research Institute

 • Semiconductors encapsulate a wide range of components integral to the functionality of a broad array of technological devices

 • As technology continues to expand its scope in our daily lives, our reliance on semiconductors necessitates growth and expansion in this important industry.
-Semiconductor use covers a wide range including electronics, industrial equipment, autos, networking and communications, and data processing
+Semiconductor use covers a wide range including electronics, industrial equipment, automotives, networking and communications, and data processing

 • Experts predict the size of the global semiconductor market could exceed US$750bn by 2030, driven by key use areas such as data storage, wireless communication, and automotives/autonomous driving.

-• While recent U.S. and European legislation has positioned for semiconductor production onshoring, semiconductor fabrication spans across regions.
+• While recent U.S. and European legislation has positioned semiconductor production for onshoring, semiconductor fabrication spans across regions.

 What are semiconductors?

 Semiconductors are a broad term used to describe devices that have an electrical conductivity level between a conductor and a non-conductor or insulator[1].
 In more practical terms, semiconductors refer to a wide range of components that are integral to the functionality of technological devices spanning phones, computers, energy production and electricity, transportation, and healthcare among other use cases.
-Semiconductors play an essential role in our day-to-day lives, and Intel estimates[2] that the average American spends over 12 hour a day on electronic devices that are powered by semiconductors.
+Semiconductors play an essential role in our day-to-day lives, and Intel estimates[2] that the average American spends over 12 hours a day on electronic devices that are powered by semiconductors.

 “A single smartphone today has more computing power than the computers used by NASA to land a person on the moon in 1969"